 Despite being launched in early 2018, the Ryze Tello is still one of the most popular toy drones around.
 For this Ryze Tello review, I tested one out to see how it performs in practice (the short answer is very well: it has been parked at the top of T3's best cheap drones ranking for some time, as well as scoring highly amongst today's best beginner drones).

-The Tello is powered by DJI, which means it packs the same tech you'll find in today's very best drones.
+The Tello is powered by DJI, which means it packs the same tech you'll find in today's very best drones for adults.
 It comes in three versions, all of which use the same aircraft body type, are equally easy to fly and can be programmed using Scratch – MIT's coding system for kids.
-In addition to the standard version (which we're reviewing here), there's also the Tello EDU which can be coded using Python and Swift as well as Scratch, and the Tello Iron Man Edition which comes in a livery that matches the iconic Marvel hero and gives you playable missions via a customised version of the Tello app.
+In addition to the standard version (which I'm reviewing here), there's also the Tello EDU which can be coded using Python and Swift as well as Scratch, and the Tello Iron Man Edition which comes in a livery that matches the iconic Marvel hero and gives you playable missions via a customised version of the Tello app.

 Before we start, a quick but important note on drone regulations.
-Because this is a camera done, you will need to obtain an Operator ID before you can legally fly it outdoors (check out our UK drone regulations guide or read the CAA rules before you take off).
+Because this is a camera done, you will need to obtain an Operator ID before you can legally fly it outdoors (check out T3's UK drone regulations guide or read the CAA rules before you take off).